Thraka/thraka.github.io/articles/tutorials/get-started/part-2-input.md

 The `KeyboardComponent.ProcessKeyboard()` method has two important parameters passed to it.
 First, the `console` parameter is passed which contains a reference to the console that the component is currently attached to.
 Second, the `info` parameter holds information about the keyboard state.

 you can use the `info` parameter to query the state of the keyboard.
 In our example we used it to check the `IsKeyPressed()` method which returns us `true` when the specified key is pressed, and `false` when it is not.
-There is also the `IsKeyUp()` and `IsKeyDown()` methods which do what they say.
+There is also the `IsKeyUp()` and `IsKeyDown()` methods which represent the state of the key being up or down.
+A key "press" in SadConsole represents a single key event being triggered that game frame.
+If the key is held down, it will reappear as pressed over and over with a delay between when it appears.
+This mimics how your keyboard works with your operating system.
 Experiment with these other methods.
 For example, try changing the code to always change the background of the console while the <kbd>S</kbd> key is **not** being pressed, so that it stops changing color when the key is being held down.
+If you suffer from seizures, don't do this, the flashing colors may hurt you.

 ## Mouse